flexera-public/policy_templates/cost/azure/advisor_compute/README.md

 This policy template reports Azure virtual machine rightsizing recommendations produced by [Azure Advisor](https://learn.microsoft.com/en-us/azure/advisor/advisor-overview).
 Optionally, this report can be emailed and the offending instances can be resized.

+**NOTE: This policy template will produce recommendations similar to the [Azure Rightsize Compute Instances](https://github.com/flexera-public/policy_templates/tree/master/cost/azure/rightsize_compute_instances) policy template.
+It is recommended that you avoid using both templates at the same time.
+Otherwise, redundant recommendations may appear in the Flexera One platform, causing inaccuracies in calculated potential savings.**

 ## How It Works

 The policy utilizes the [Azure Advisor API](https://learn.microsoft.com/en-us/rest/api/advisor/recommendations/list?view=rest-advisor-2023-01-01&tabs=HTTP#category) to get a list of recommendations for Azure virtual machines.
 The specific recommendations produced by Azure Advisor will depend on how it is configured within the Azure environment.
 Please consult the [relevant Azure documentation](https://learn.microsoft.com/en-us/azure/advisor/advisor-get-started) for more information on how to do this.